stephanlamoureux/personal-portfolio/README.md

 - User Story #11: The navbar should always be at the top of the viewport.

 You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js
+Or you can use [this](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js) CDN link to run the tests in any environment you like.
 Once you're done, submit the URL to your working project with all its tests passing.

 ### Completed Project

 [My Portfolio Page](https://stephanlamoureux.github.io/personal-portfolio/)